atomadam2/PvCQ_RNAseq/README.md

 count_assemble.pl - perl script used to compile output files from count_reads.pl from many samples.
 This will create a matrix of counts for all genes for all samples that can be used directly for downstream applications (EdgeR, PCA, etc.) Input: All output files from count_reads.pl.
 Output: Count matrix of genes (rows) and samples (columns)

 expression_simulation.R - R script used to simulate the gene expression differences in response to CQ between properly paired samples (same patient) vs randomly paired samples (different patients).
-Input: count matrix from count_assemble.pl (all_patient_count.txt).
+Input: count matrix from count_assemble.pl with TPM conversion (all_patient_TPM.txt).
 Output: results of 100 random comparisons.

 List of files with descriptions: